Marrakech (Ouarzazate) – Tagdilt

 What’s included in the price

-– The road transportation as described in the program in reserved vehicles for the group (minibus).
+– All land transport as described in the program in reserved vehicles for the group (minibus).

 – Lodging as described, 4 nights in a tent and 1 night gite.